Adobe-CEP/Getting-Started-guides/getting-started.md

 ### Write Your Front-end Code
 Now, it’s time for you to start using your web development skills to build your panel.
 You can build this out with HTML, CSS, and JavaScript to suit your goals, but let’s have a look at the basic files.

+#### Download `CSInterface.js`
+You need to download the latest version of [CSInterface.js](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_8.x/CSInterface.js), which is a library that enables you to control the panel and communicate with Adobe products like Photoshop, InDesign, Premiere Pro, and more.
+Place the downloaded file at the location of your choice.
+For this example, save the file under `/client`.

 #### Create HTML Markup
 The user interface for CEP extensions is written in HTML.
 For this example, locate the HTML document at `/client/index.html` and write the following code (see comments **#1-3**):
 ```html